-The most common cause of a merchant landing on the MATCH list is excessive chargebacks.
-Merchants that exceed the acceptable chargeback thresholds will most likely see their business MATCHed.
-This means they will end up with a frozen merchant account and, eventually, a canceled merchant agreement.
+The most common cause of a merchant landing on the MATCH List is excessive chargebacks.
+Merchants who regularly exceed the acceptable chargeback thresholds will most likely see their business MATCHed.

 |MATCH List Reason Code||Title||Explanation|